Ham and Cheese Sliders (Easy + Cheesy!)

 Plus, enjoy weekly doses of recipe inspiration!

+• These ham and cheese sliders truly couldn’t be easier to make!
 They’re assembled in a casserole dish with a homemade honey mustard spread and then baked in between Hawaiian rolls with provolone cheese.
-Does it get much easier than that?

-• Homemade honey mustard spread: we love this 3-ingredient spread!
-You need honey, mustard and mayonnaise.
+• Homemade honey mustard spread: I love this 3-ingredient spread!
+You need honey, mustard and mayonnaise, simple and so satisfying.

-• Hawaiian rolls: you’ll be slicing an entire package of these — 12 rolls!
-It fits perfectly in a casserole dish.
+• Hawaiian rolls: You’ll be slicing an entire package of these — 12 rolls!
+It fits perfectly in a standard-size casserole dish.

 a white rectangular baking dish on a white background.